Want to be a Speaker?

 If for some reason you aren’t selected, or if you’re looking for a less formal outlet, we have that covered too.
 During our two-hour lunch breaks at the Alamo Drafthouse, we offer an open forum for first-come, first-serve turbo-talks.
 Show up, sign up, speak up.
 More info on these turbo talks can be found here

-For 2017, we are interested in pursuing a healthy mix of defense- and offense-oriented talks, as well as talks about hacking the Internet of Things, the social, media, and legal aspects of information security, and shorter talks geared towards people new to information security.
+In 2017, we focused on a healthy mix of defense- and offense-oriented talks, as well as talks about hacking the Internet of Things, the social, media, and legal aspects of information security, and shorter talks geared towards people new to information security.
 We will release our intended focus topics for 2018 soon.

 We are also interested in submissions of ideas for formal debates, which will face off two experts on the debate topic against each other in a moderated, structured debate format.
 We welcome suggestions for both debate topics as well as debate contenders.